emiyl/switch.cfw.guide/guide/blocking-updates.md

 ---
 title: Blocking Updates
 layout: single
-sidebar:
-  nav: "side"
 ---

-More experienced users on 2.3.0 and below may launch the Homebrew Launcher via using PegaSwitch [here](/more/homebrew-launcher-(pegaswitch)).
-{: .notice--info}

 These DNS settings must be set on every network you connect to.
 {: .notice--info}